BrandonPCollins/my-project-4/README.md

    - Create a new Heroku app and link it to the Git repository for the project.

 2. **Heroku Configurations:**
-   - Set up Heroku Config Vars to account for necessary variables such as Cloudinary and the Database.
+   - Set up Heroku Config Vars to account for necessary variables such as Cloudinary URL, the Database URL and the Secret Key.
+Also, add DISABLE_COLLECTSTATIC with a value of 1 until final deployment.

 3. **Cloudinary and Database:**
    - Ensure Cloudinary configurations are set up correctly to handle media files.
    - The database used in this project (Elephant SQL) should be configured in Heroku.

 4. **Deployment:**
-   - Deploy the project to Heroku by pushing the code to the Heroku remote repository.
+   - Deploy the project to Heroku by pushing the code to the Heroku remote repository, setting Debug=True to Debug=False before final deployment.
    - The project should now be accessible through the provided Heroku app URL.

 This deployment process ensures a smooth transition from local development to a live Heroku environment, providing a scalable and accessible platform for users.